Getting started with Spark

 How does Spark work?

-Spark connects with employees' requests across configured channels, runs a diagnosis and attempts issue resolution.
+Spark connects with employee requests across configured channels, runs a diagnosis and attempts issue resolution.

-The diagram above visually maps Spark workflow sequence:
+The diagram above visually maps the Spark workflow sequence:

 2. Spark interprets the employee request in natural language—using LLMs hosted in the AWS Bedrock service within the Infinity platform.
 Depending on the employee request, Spark gathers and evaluates: